 Our commitment to equality, diversity and inclusion is at the heart of our organisational culture.

 Focus on Inclusion is our annual publication that tells you about our commitment to the Equality Act and the specific public sector duties.
 The report includes equality data about our patients and our staff.

 Focus on Inclusion focuses on how we are embedding inclusion in everything we do to ensure we are at our best, consistently.

-Read our accessible Focus on Inclusion report 2017 (accessible PDF)
+- Read our Focus on Inclusion report 2018

 In 2016 we announced our equality objectives to 2020 and our aims to improve the equality outcomes for patients, carers and visitors; for our workforce, and to share our leadership of inclusion across our community.